Alan Blinder: Political career

+Blinder is listed among the most influential economists in the world according to IDEAS/RePEc.

 In 1975, Blinder served as the Deputy Assistant Director of the Congressional Budget Office.

 In the 1990s, he served on President Bill Clinton's Council of Economic Advisers from January 1993 to June 1994, and as the 15th Vice Chair of the Federal Reserve from June 27, 1994, to January 31, 1996 (more specifically as the Vice Chairman of Board of Governors of the Federal Reserve System).

 As Vice Chairman, Blinder cautioned against raising interest rates too quickly to slow inflation because of the lags in earlier rises feeding through into the economy.
 He also warned against ignoring the short term costs in terms of unemployment that inflation-fighting could cause.

 Many have argued that Blinder's stint at the Fed was cut short because of his tendency to challenge chairman Alan Greenspan.
-In particular, by challenging assumptions, Blinder disrupted “the whole pipeline of Greenspan-arriving-at-decisions.”
+By challenging assumptions, Blinder supposedly disrupted "the whole pipeline of Greenspan-arriving-at-decisions."

 He was an adviser to Al Gore and John Kerry during their respective presidential campaigns in 2000 and 2004.